Harp Technologies – an overview

 Harp Technologies provides consulting and Research and Development (R&D) services in RF, microwave, and millimetre wave technology.
 Complementary design services in embedded electronics and mechanical design are also provided.
 The company premises are in the modern Innopoli 2 business park in Espoo, Finland, in the Otaniemi Technology area, 10 km from downtown Helsinki and only 5 minutes walk from the closest metro station (Aalto yliopisto – Aalto universitetet).
 Otaniemi is the largest technology, innovation, and business hub in Northern Europe, a community of over 32,000 students and technology professionals, various R&D centres, academic institutions, and over 800 companies.
 Otaniemi has twice been selected by the European Union as one of the most innovative regions in Europe.
 Thus, Otaniemi offers the optimum location for Harp Technologies to address and solve customers’ needs, even the toughest ones.

 Harp Technologies was founded in 2007 and is privately owned.
 It has deep roots in the national and international RF and microwave technology communities.
 In combining the best traditions and practices from both the academic and commercial worlds, our work is characterised by innovativeness, flexibility, and high quality, as well as schedule and cost control.
 Harp Technologies has a strong team of experienced design engineers with more than 100 years of accumulated professional experience in RF, microwave, millimetre wave, and electronics design and development.
 Before joining Harp Technologies, the team members had collected extensive R&D experience in leading companies and research organisations in the fields of space technology, telecommunication, remote sensing, and defence & security.
 For security sensitive work, we have the capability for Facility Security Clearance (FSC) and Personnel Security Clearances (PSC).
-We have a wide range of design software tools and ESD-protected prototyping and testing facilities equipped with an extensive set of measurement equipment (e.g., VNA up to 125 GHz).
+We have a wide range of design software tools and ESD-protected prototyping and testing facilities equipped with an extensive set of measurement equipment (e.g., VNA up to 125 GHz and spectrum analyzer enabling measurements up to 300+ GHz).
 Thanks to this unique mix of competences, experience, and resources, Harp Technologies is able to solve our customers’ needs in RF and microwave technology over a wide range.

 The history of the company